-On arrival you will be met and transferred to your hotel in Negombo.
-Check into your hotel and relax
+Upon arrival in Colombe, you will be met and transferred to hotel in Negombo.

 The best time to visit is the feeding time from 0930-1000 hrs and 1330-1400 hrs and the bathing time from 1000-1030 hrs and 1400-1430 hrs when all the elephants are taken to the river close by.

 Proceed to Kandy.
 Check into hotel and relax.
 In the evening, enjoy the elegant Kandy Perahera.

 Kandy Esala Perahera – The Kandy Esala Perahera is an annual event that is held during the mid-summer nights during the months of July / August every year for 10 days ending with the day perahera with the Water-cutting ceremony held at Getembe near Peradeniya.
 This gorgeous cultural pageant has history, religion and a nation's culture mingled in it.
 This traditional rehearsal of Kandy's past glory carries a spiritual message too and it also shows the harmonious blending of Buddhism and Hinduism.
 For a long time a traditional procession was held in honour of the four Hindu Gods, Natha, Vishnu, Skanda and Pattini and during the reign of King Kirti Sri Rajasinghe the Temple of the Sacred Tooth Relic was also added and prominence was given to it by leading the Devala processions.